-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed to be outstanding shares of common stock and preferred stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of April 30, 2013 on an as-converted basis.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed to be outstanding shares of common stock and preferred stock subject to options or warrants held by that person that are currently exercisable or exercisable within 60 days of July 31, 2013 on an as-converted basis.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
-Beneficial ownership representing less than 1.0% is denoted with an asterisk ().
+Beneficial ownership representing less than 1.0% is denoted with an asterisk (\).

-Percentage ownership calculations for beneficial ownership before this offering are based on 269,068,697 shares of common stock outstanding, on an asconverted basis assuming the conversion of all of the outstanding preferred stock.
-Percentage ownership calculations for beneficial ownership after this offering also include shares we are offering hereby.
-This table assumes no exercise of the underwriters' option to purchase additional shares in the offering.
+Percentage ownership calculations for beneficial ownership before this offering are based on 8,993,144 shares of common stock outstanding, on an as-converted basis assuming the conversion of all of the outstanding preferred stock.
+Percentage ownership calculations for beneficial ownership after this offering also shares we are offering hereby.

-Shares benefic owned before offering Shares being offered Sha benefi owned a offe cially fter the
+Shares beneficially owned before the offering Shares beneficially owned after the offering assuming the underwriters' option is not exercised Shares to be sold if underwriters' option is exercised in full Shares beneficially owned after the offering if underwriters' option is exercised in full

-Names of Beneficial owner Number Percent Number Percent Number Percent
+Names of Beneficial owner Number Percent Number Percent Number Percent Number Percent

 Other 5% or Greater Stockholders:

-Entities associated with Technology Associates
+Entities associated with Technology

+Associates Management Company, - -

-Management Company, Ltd. (1) 23,389,001 8.7%
+Ltd. (1) 779,608 8.7% )

-Entities associated with Robinhood II, LP (2) 20,111,914 7.5%
+Entities associated with

+Robinhood II, LP (2) 670,390 7.5% )

+Directors and Named Executive

+Officers:

+Chih-Hsiang (Thompson) Lin (3) 120,845 1.3%

+Juen-Sheng (Andrew) Kang (1) 779,608 8.7%

+William H. Yeh (4) 91,257 1.0% )

+Richard B. Black (5) 33,045

+Alex Ignatiev 4,560

+Min-Chu (Mike) Chen 1,914

+Alan Moore 99,182 1.1% )

+Hung-Lun (Fred) Chang (6) 20,266

+Stefan J. Murry (7) 25,665

+Klaus Alexander Anselm (8) 17,135

+All executive officers and directors as a

+group (14 persons) (9) 1,289,607 14.3% , )

 Certain Other Selling Stockholders:

-Directors and Named Executive Officers:

-Chih-Hsiang (Thompson) Lin (3) 3,487,195 1.3%

-Juen-Sheng (Andrew) Kang (1) 23,389,001 8.7%

-William H. Yeh (4) 2,737,956 1.1%

-Richard B. Black (5) 991,595

-Alex Ignatiev 136,869

-Min-Chu (Mike) Chen 57,428

-Alan Moore 2,975,593 1.1%

-Hung-Lun (Fred) Chang (6) 576,749

-Stefan J. Murry (7) 728,749

-Klaus Alexander Anselm (8) 492,562

-All executive officers and directors as a group

-(13 persons) (9) 58,470,394 21.7%
+Additional selling stockholders

+collectively holding less than 1% of

+the outstanding shares of our common

+stock prior to completion of the

+offering ( people)(10)